Aberdeen Schools Rowing Association: History

-ASRA has been very successful in National competitions since 1960 and has won medals at 3 major competitions in Britain.
+ASRA has been very successful in National competitions since 1960 and has won medals at three major competitions in Britain.

+In 1984, during the Aberdeen Boat Club's annual regatta, two association boats containing pupils from the Hazlehead Academy sunk.

 In 2007 ASRA was awarded a grant from the Big Lottery Fund which allowed ASRA to employ their first paid coach, purchase boats for beginners, ergometers for schools and a minibus and towing vehicle.
 ASRA is expanding and hoping to build an extension to the current boathouse which was constructed in 2001.
 This is due to the huge increase in members due to the success of the "Wet Start" and "Dry Start" schemes.

-ASRA is run by 3 trustees: Bryan Steel, Alan Lawrie and Ian Duncan.
-They oversee the running of the club and take up roles as Rowing Co-ordinator, Treasurer and Senior Coach respectively.
+ASRA is run by 3 trustees: Alan Lawrie, Robert Newton and James Steel.
+They oversee the running of the club.
+Holly Reid is the Head Coach at the club, supported by Michel Dearsley and a team of volunteer coaches, many are parents and/or ASRA FPs.
+Holly has been coaching at ASRA since 2012 and became a paid coach in 2021.
+In 2024, Holly was named as Scottish Rowing's Performance Coach of the Year, shortlisted for the Scottish Women in Sport Coach of the Year, and nominated for Sport Scotland's Coach of the Year.
 ASRA FP Colin Wallace was the first full-time paid coach and was employed by ASRA from 2007 to 2012.
-When Colin moved off to Edinburgh to train as a PE teacher, he was replaced by Sportscotland appointee, Jonny Muir, whose daunting remit it is, firstly to encourage more of ASRA's top rowers to follow the GB pathway, secondly to increase participation at all age levels in the club and thirdly to try to cut back the high levels of drop-out in the first years of rowing.
+When Colin moved off to Edinburgh to train as a PE teacher, he was replaced by Sportscotland appointee, Jonny Muir, whose daunting remit it was, firstly to encourage more of ASRA's top rowers to follow the GB pathway, secondly to increase participation at all age levels in the club and thirdly to try to cut back the high levels of drop-out in the first years of rowing.